 Crimes against Humanity Research Project

-The Whitney R. Harris World Law Institute regularly recruits research assistants to support the Crimes Against Humanity Initiative and Professor Leila Sadat in her work as the Special Advisor on Crimes against Humanity (CAH) to the International Criminal Court Prosecutor Fatou Bensouda.
+Research assistants are regularly recruited to support the Crimes Against Humanity Initiative and Professor Leila Sadat in her work as the Special Advisor on Crimes against Humanity (CAH) to the International Criminal Court Prosecutor Fatou Bensouda.
 As part of the CAH Research Project, students assist the Office of the Prosecutor with researching and analyzing cases on CAH issues.

 Dagen-Legomsky Fellowship Program

 Through the generous support of the late Margaret and Irvin Dagen, in honor of Professor Stephen H. Legomsky, the Dagen-Legomsky Fellowship Program provides JD students with financial support to engage in exciting and meaningful summer work or study in international public interest law.
 The Dagen-Legomsky Academy Fellowship Award covers the registration/tuition fee for students to enroll in the three-week summer public interest programs at The Hague Academy and the Xiamen Academy of International Law and provides the selected student(s) a stipend to cover economy airfare, accommodation, and other related expenses for the duration of the program.
 The Dagen-Legomsky Public Interest Fellowship Award provides students financial support for public interest work abroad during the summer.